 To type the accented letters, hold down the alt/option key and press the accent key (6 or B) and then the key for the letter.
 For instance, for Ĝ: option 6 then shift G. For ŭ: option B (for breve) then U. You can type macrons for Māori words this way too.
 For ō: option A then O.

-set up this arrangement on your Macintosh requires an OS-X virtual keyboard file.
+To set up this arrangement on your Macintosh requires an OS-X virtual keyboard file.
 It can be downloaded from the web-site of Amerika Asocio de Instruistoj de Esperanto (AAIE) by clicking on this link:

 Unzip the downloaded file and follow the instructions in the file ReadMe.pdf.